SuperChamp234/RISC-V-CPU-Study/Docs/Week 1/Digital Logic.md

 ### Multiplexers

-With multiplexors, one can select between two signals with the help of a select line which is used to identify the two signals.
+With multiplexers, one can select between two signals with the help of a select line which is used to identify the two signals.
 ![](https://i.imgur.com/IbTGTK2.png ) ![](https://i.imgur.com/TZC4n5N.png)
 Multiplexer and Multiplexer Circuit.
 > The MUX depicted in the "Two-way single-bit multiplexer" graphic above can be constructed from basic logic gates, as seen below.
 We might read this implementation as "assert the output if X1 is asserted and selected (by **S == 1**) OR X2 is asserted and selected (by **S == 0**)".